 - Bone fractures

 Many of these injuries require expensive medical procedures for survivors to fully recover.
-Those who've suffered injuries may need to undergo multiple surgeries as well as a period of physical therapy to regain their health.
+Those who've suffered injuries may need to undergo multiple surgeries and a period of physical therapy to regain their health.
 Others may need to take medications to continue living their lives.
-All of these can be incredibly costly, and people may not know how they will afford their own recovery, especially if their injury leaves them unable to work.Recovering Damages
+All of these can be incredibly costly, and people may not know how to afford their recovery, especially if their injury leaves them unable to work.Recovering Damages

 Those injured in trucking collisions can often recover payments for their damages through filing injury claims.
 These funds can cover a wide range of damages, including both financial and emotional losses.
 To learn a bit more about the compensation available to accident survivors and their families, watch the following video:Truck Accident Lawyers in American Canyon, CA